IceHe/lib/snips/message-queues/kafka.md

     - This means downstream consumers can restore their own state off this topic without us having to retain a complete log of all changes.
 - Let's start by looking at a few use cases where this is useful, then we'll see how it can be used.
     - 1\.
 Database change subscription.
-        - It is often necessary to have a data set in multiple data systems, and often one of these systems is a database of some kind (either a RDBMS or perhaps a new-fangled key-value store).
+        - It is often necessary to have a data set in multiple data systems, and often one of these systems is a database of some kind (either a RDBMS or perhaps a new-fangled _( 新奇的 )_ key-value store).
         - For example you might have a database, a cache, a search cluster, and a Hadoop cluster.
         - Each change to the database will need to be reflected in the cache, the search cluster, and eventually in Hadoop.
         - In the case that one is only handling the real-time updates you only need recent log.
         - But if you want to be able to reload the cache or restore a failed search node you may need a complete data set.
     - 2\.
 Event sourcing.
-        - This is a style of application design which co-locates query processing with application design and uses a log of changes as the primary store for the application.
+        - This is a style of application design which co-locates _( 使位于一处 )_ query processing with application design and uses a log of changes as the primary store for the application.
     - 3\.
 Journaling for high-availability.
         - A process that does local computation can be made fault-tolerant by logging out changes that it makes to its local state so another process can reload these changes and carry on if it should fail.
-        - A concrete example of this is handling counts, aggregations, and other "group by"-like processing in a stream query system.
+        - A concrete example of this is handling counts, aggregations, and other "group by" -- like processing in a stream query system.
         - Samza, a real-time stream-processing framework, [uses this feature](http://samza.apache.org/learn/documentation/0.7.0/container/state-management.html) for exactly this purpose.
 - In each of these cases one needs primarily to handle the real-time feed of changes, but occasionally, when a machine crashes or data needs to be re-loaded or re-processed, one needs to do a full load.
     - Log compaction allows feeding both of these use cases off the same backing topic.